“I wanted to be a song”

 That person who picked up the demo was producer Ralph Schuckett.

 Ralph swiped my demo tape of however many songs that fit on a cassette, recorded and rerecorded over with my newest songs, from a desk at a jingle studio called JSM in Manhattan in 1989.
 It could have been 1988,” Hawkins said.
-“He put the tape into his Walkman on the subway ride home to Carroll Gardens in Brooklyn, and the next day he called me on the Hot Line; 212-787-8418.
-He said, “You should be making records.”
+“He put the tape into his Walkman on the subway ride home to Carroll Gardens in Brooklyn, and the next day he called me on the Hot Line: 212-787-8418.
+He said, ‘You should be making records.'”

-“The kindest, subtlest and funniest person I’d met, and a great musician, composer, and arranger.
-Ralph showed me up to his pristine studio overlooking the brownstone lined street and discussed what he wanted to do with my songs, to present them to record companies,” said Hawkins.
+“Ralph showed me up to his pristine studio overlooking the brownstone-lined street and discussed what he wanted to do with my songs, to present them to record companies,” said Hawkins.
 “We argued and laughed and worked and argued.
-He wanted me to be pop in a way that I almost was, to trim the edges and keep the soul, and I said no, keep the edges, keep the weird bridges and the non uniform chorus melodies and the irreverent structures and keep the “Damn!”
+He wanted me to be pop in a way that I almost was, to trim the edges and keep the soul, and I said no, keep the edges, keep the weird bridges and the non-uniform chorus melodies and the irreverent structures and keep the ‘Damn!’
 He said ok.”

 “And he did get me those meetings,” said Hawkins of Schuckett.
-“I went from being a happy coat check to being courted by the heads of the seven major labels until I made my decision to sign with Columbia Records.”
+“I went from being a happy coat-check to being courted by the heads of the seven major labels until I made my decision to sign with Columbia Records.”

-Damn I Wish I Was Your Lover gained attention on radio and TV shortly after its release, climbing to number 5 on the Billboard Hot 100 singles chart in the US.
 Hawkins received a Grammy Award nomination for Best New Artist in 1993.
 “I didn’t barely even have to promote it.
 I suddenly was shoved in front of all these TV cameras and all this press and tours, and I had never been on TV, I had never been in front of a camera, I had never even had anybody take pictures of me,” said Hawkins.

 Lyrically: Damn I Wish I Was Your Lover

 “One night, playing some chords, my hand slipped to the G. It sounded so melancholy and suited my mood.
 The lyrics started to come.
-The first line—‘That old dog has chained you up all night’—was triggered by events in my childhood and the people I was hanging out with.
-Damn I Wish I Was Your Lover really is my life story,” said Hawkins.
+The first line—’That old dog has chained you up all night’—was triggered by events in my childhood and the people I was hanging out with.
+‘Damn I Wish I Was Your Lover’ really is my life story,” said Hawkins.

-The song wasn’t about a specific relationship.
+The song wasn’t about a specific person.
 Hawkins explains, “I wasn’t in any relationship that was as sophisticated as the song, but I had been triggered by a lot of emotional events to bring the song out of me.”

-The opening lyrics begin a story of two people having an honest conversation about one being trapped by life’s choices, and the other looking to be the saviour, declaring, “I had a dream, I was your hero.”
+The opening lyrics begin a story of two people having an honest conversation about one being trapped by life’s choices, and the other looking to be the savior, declaring, “I had a dream, I was your hero.”
 These lyrics reveal a desire to be the one who frees them from confinement and leads them away from the life they are living.

 Damn, I wish I was your lover